teragrep/rlp_02/readme.md

 /*
 * Setup the relp connection to the Java-Relp-Demo application
-* which in this usecase configure to running on port 1601 */ async function setupConnection(port, host){
+* which in this use case configure to running on port 1601 */ async function setupConnection(port, host){
     return new Promise(async (resolve, reject) => {